Dosage Form: irrigation

 Printed in USA

-Baxter, UROMATIC, and PL 146 are trademarks of Baxter International Inc.
+Baxter and Uromatic are trademarks of Baxter International Inc.

 PRINCIPAL DISPLAY PANEL - PACKAGING LABELING